 - It is the mentee's responsibility to initiate meetings with their mentors to get the most out of mentoring - Interact with your Mentor as and when required - After attending a lab, discuss your lab Review feedback with your mentor and submit your lab log within 3 months of attending a lab.
-(The logs will be reviewed and commented upon by the Mentor followed by a meeting to

-- Be committed to the process

-- Be open to challenges posed by the process

-- Discuss things openly with your mentor

-- Take risks if you want to make progress

-- Do what you say you are going to do

-- Provide feedback to the mentor on how the process is facilitating you

-- Provide feedback to Dean PDP on the progress of mentoring at the end of the mentoring process or take the initiative to give it whenever required
+(The logs will be reviewed and commented upon by the Mentor followed by a meeting to discuss them.
+Once the logs are cleared by the Mentor, they are to be submitted to the Regional Coordinator or the PDP Dean in the case interns. - Be committed to the process - Be open to challenges posed by the process - Discuss things openly with your mentor - Take risks if you want to make progress - Do what you say you are going to do - Provide feedback to the mentor on how the process is facilitating you - Provide feedback to Dean PDP on the progress of mentoring at the end of the mentoring process or take the initiative to give it whenever required